matheustardivo/raffler/README.md

 ## Production

-Make a temporarily change to `config/environments/production.rb` in the follow line:
+Make a temporarily change to `config/environments/production.rb` in the following line:

 ```ruby
   config.serve_static_assets = true